Death and state funeral of Queen Victoria

-Victoria, Queen of the United Kingdom of Great Britain and Ireland and Empress of India, died on 22 January 1901 at Osborne House on the Isle of Wight, at the age of 81.
+Victoria, Queen of the United Kingdom of Great Britain and Ireland and Empress of India, died on 22 January 1901 at Osborne House on the Isle of Wight, at the age of 81 years old.
 At the time of her death, she was the longest-reigning monarch in British history.
 Her state funeral took place on 2 February 1901.
-It was one of the largest gatherings of European royalty.
+It was one of the biggest gatherings of European royalty.